pritibhunia/cv/README.md

 **Technical** <br>

-I like to learn new technology stack and spend time on doing research on the new topics.
+I like to learn new technology stack and spend time on doing research on new topics.
   <br><br>

 **Personal** <br>